- Military Basics

 There are several options where you may find help paying for respite care.

-- TRICARE Extended Care Health Option offers a respite care benefit to eligible military families.
+- TRICARE Extended Care Health Option offers up to 16 hours of in-home respite care to eligible military families.

 - Medicaid waivers cover the cost of respite care if your family member qualifies.
 Check with your state’s Medicaid office to learn more.

-Your installation’s Exceptional Family Member Family Support can help you with many aspects of caring for a family member with special needs, including navigating respite care.
-You can also schedule a special needs consultation 24/7 by calling 800-342-9647 or through live chat.
+Your installation’s Exceptional Family Member Program Family Support provider can help you navigate the EFMP respite care program, locate alternative respite care programs, or locate financial assistance.
+You can also schedule a Military OneSource special needs consultation 24/7 by calling 800-342-9647 or through live chat.
 If you’re overseas, view international calling options.